francodgstn/weekly-timetable-generator/README.md

 ## Github/Firebase CICD

-The project is linked to firbase.
-The CD has been setup with the firebase cli.
-You might want to adjust the project name in `.firebaserc` file.
-Automatic deployment is handled via two Github actions, one for normal merge and one for PR.
+The project is linked to Firebase.
+The CD has been set up with the Firebase CLI.
+You might want to adjust the project name in the .firebaserc file.
+Automatic deployment is handled via two GitHub actions, one for a normal merge and one for a PR.
 The following variables are needed:

 - `secrets.GITHUB_TOKEN`
 - `secrets.FIREBASE_SERVICE_ACCOUNT_SIMPLE_TIMETABLE_GENERATOR`